algorithm-archivists/algorithm-archive/contents/metropolis_hastings/metropolis_hastings.md

 ## Things to consider

-### The function for generating a random step
+### Any symmetric function can be used to generate the step

 So far the function $$g$$ we used for  generating the next step is a random number in the interval $$(-1,1)$$.
 However, this can be any function symmetric about $$0$$ for the above algorithm to work.
 For example, it can be a number randomly from a list of numbers like $$[ -3, -1, -1, +1, +1, +3]$$.
 In higher dimensions, the function should be symmetric in all directions, such as multidimensional Gaussian function.
-All of these will work, but the exact choice of $$g$$ does affect how quickly the distribution will converge __and__ the resolution of the distribution.
-If the steps are too large, the resolution will be poor, but it will cover a broader range in a short time.
-Too small, and it will only sample a small region accurately.
+However, the choice of $$g$$ can affect how quickly the target distribution is achieved.
+The optimal choice for $$g$$ is not a trivial problem, and depends on the nature of the target distribution, and what you're interested in.

 ### A runaway walker

-In the example above, the probability decays very quickly as $$x$$ goes far from the 3 peaks.
-But sometimes, the function can flatten out so that the acceptance probability is always close to 1.
-This means it will behave a lot like a random walker in those regions, and may drift away into infinity!
+In the example above, the probability decays very quickly as $$\left|x\right| \rightarrow \infty$$.
+But sometimes, the function can flatten out and decay more slowly, so that the acceptance probability is always close to 1.
+This means it will behave a lot like a random walker in those regions, and may drift away and get lost!
 So it is a good idea to apply some boundaries beyond which $$f(x)$$ will simply drop to zero.